Our Science

 Arvinas scientific staff members preparing vials for testing

-In the 20 years since Arvinas founder Dr. Craig Crews of Yale University co-authored the first paper on targeted protein degradation, Arvinas has continued to advance and evolve this novel technology.
+In the more than 20 years since Arvinas founder Dr. Craig Crews of Yale University co-authored the first paper on targeted protein degradation, Arvinas has continued to advance and evolve this novel technology.

 Across multiple diseases, our clinical data to date validates our research platform and targets.